ADR-011: Cost-Based Routing With Quota Pools

 Candidate Eligibility Comes Before Cost

-The router first builds the joined inventory described by ADR-005 and filters it before any cost ranking:
+The router first builds the joined inventory described by ADR-005 and filters it before any cost ranking.
+Hard gates are limited to explicit user constraints and dispatchability:

 - Apply hard pins for harness, provider, and exact model identity.

-- Drop candidates that fail policy requirements, capability requirements, health, context, tool, reasoning, or catalog auto-routing gates.
+- Drop candidates that fail policy requirements, including

 - Apply quota-pool exhaustion: when a quota pool is known exhausted, drop every candidate in that pool.